Grants of Moyne, Co Tipperary, Ireland

 Ed Grant (or Lant?)
 1 hearth Parish Thurles townland Ballycarrae

-Then the Register of Deeds shows a transaction in 1773 (ref memorial 200790, book 303, p212), James Grant, a farmer of Moyne temple, rented for ten years at £1 per acre to John, Patrick and Honora Grant (all farmers of Cooleny) some 17 acres of land.
+1773 the Register of Deeds shows a transaction in 1773 (ref memorial 200790, book 303, p212), James Grant, a farmer of Moynetemple, rented for ten years at £1 per acre to John, Patrick and Honora Grant (all farmers of Cooleny) some 17 acres of land.
 A William Grant was witness to this document.
 Both Moynetemple and Cooleny are in Moyne Parish.
+I feel that the Loughmore Grants fit somewhere into this Moyne tree, but am not certain exactly where.

 Gravestone in Moyne churchyard